Reduce Income Taxes

 With joint tenant assets, when you die, your spouse only gets a 50% step-up in basis.

-You have investments worth $200,000 with a tax basis (your cost) of $100,000.
+For example: You have investments worth $200,000 with a tax basis (your cost) of $100,000.
 When you die your spouse sells the assets for $200,000.
 If held as joint tenants, the spouse would have to pay taxes on half the gain - $50,000.
 By contrast, if held as Community Property with Right of Survivorship the spouse would have ZERO gain to pay taxes on!

 On your personal residence you may qualify for the $500,000 capital gain exclusion for married couples.
 But in order to get the $500,000 home exclusion the surviving spouse has to sell the property in the year of the death, otherwise the exclusion is $250,000, the same as for single people.

 But there is no exclusion for investments, so it is even more important to consider holding investments as CPWROS.
+Unless they decline in value!

 Since only a few states have CPWROS not all brokerage firms are set up to allow this title on accounts.
-We however can open an investment account with this title.
+We can open an investment account with this title.

 Other considerations: